 The COVID-19 pandemic not only increased hunger, it has also made it harder to measure hunger.

 It also increased the gender gap in all regions of the world.
-Women are now 11% more likely than men to suffer from severe food insecurity, compared to 9% last year.
+Women are now 11% more likely than men to suffer from severe food insecurity, compared to 9% in 2019.

 An additional 3.3 million children are at risk of child marriage due to the post-pandemic hunger crisis.